savannahar68/Dynamic-Trafflic-Prediction/README.md

-**Task:** To predict traffic patterns in each of these four junctions for the next 4 months.
+**Task:** To predict traffic patterns in each of these four junctions.

 **Data:** The sensors on each of these junctions were collecting data at different times, hence you will see traffic data from different time periods.